pcrov/JsonReader/readme.md

 JsonReader's api and behavior is very much like [XMLReader](http://php.net/xmlreader).
 If you've worked with that then this will feel familiar.

-Note: this parser assumes UTF-8 encoded JSON but does not strictly enforce it.
+Note: Only UTF-8 encoded JSON is supported.

 ---